PredixDev/predix-seed/tutorials/USERAUTH.md

   In a Windows environment, the command 'certutil' can be used to generate the same value.
 Please refer to this [link](https://technet.microsoft.com/en-us/library/cc732443\(v=ws.11\).aspx) to learn about the command.
   After running the command, copy the output (which should be a string) and paste it to the base64Credential variable in the configuration file.

+4. Restart the local application and test the route

+5. Include the authentication feature in the distribution package

+6.